timh1203/algorithmDS/femCourses.md

 - **REMOVE METHOD**
 - Similar to retrieve method
-- We should also think of resizing if the table gets less or bigger than 50% size
+- We should also think of resizing if the table gets bigger than 50% size
+- Basically you would keep track of the total table size and current table size
-- There really isn't a real-world situation where we would have to implement this hash table, we would just use an object or array methods instead
+- There really isn't a real-world situation where we would have to implement this hash table, we would just use an object, map or set
 ```js
 class HashTable {
   constructor(val) {